The Signs And Symptoms Of Oral Cancer

 Frequently Asked Questions

-If you possess any risk factors for oral cancer, it’s advisable to request an oral cancer screening during your routine dental check-up.
-Additionally, if you come across an abnormally coloured or textured patch in your mouth, or notice a lump or any suspicious sores, it is strongly recommended to promptly schedule an appointment for a thorough examination.
+If you have risk factors for oral cancer, it’s wise to request a screening during your regular dental check-up.
+Also, if you notice any unusual patches, lumps, or sores in your mouth, schedule an appointment for a comprehensive examination without delay.